Simplified and Generalized Masked Diffusion for Discrete Data: Unifying Existing Masked Diffusion Models

 \subsection{Differences from \citet{campbell2022continuous}}

-\citet{campbell2022continuous} used the first term of \eqref{eq:kl-limit-rate} as the training loss.
+\citet{campbell2022continuous} used the first term of \eqref{eq:app_kl-limit-rate} as the training loss.
 A key limitation of this loss function is from the inner summation term

+For single dimension case, the sum is analytically computable due to the sparse structure of $R_\theta(t)$---if $x_t = k$ is mask, the second term disappears; otherwise the only possible neighbor $j$ is a mask.
+However, for multidimensional data, $j$ will represent all $N-1$ neighbors in the forward process, i.e., the states we get from mask out a single unmasked dimension of $x_t = k$.
 Recall that $R_\theta(t)_{jk}$ is computed as substituting our neural network prediction model $\mu_\theta(j)$ for $x_0$ in $R^{x_0}(t)_{jk}$.
-Therefore, the summation together with $R_\theta(t)_{kk}$ requires $m$ evaluations of $\mu_\theta(\cdot)$.
+Therefore, the summation together with $R_\theta(t)_{kk}$ requires $N$ evaluations of $\mu_\theta(\cdot)$.
 This is prohibitive since the neural network model is usually expensive.
 To resolve this issue, \citet{campbell2022continuous} proposed to rewrite the sum as

 and estimate it through Monte Carlo.
 Taking into account the outer expectation under $q_{t|0}(k|x_0)$, the computation of the loss then becomes a doubly stochastic estimate (using $k\sim q_{t|0}(k|x_0)$ and $j\sim \tilde{q}(j|k)$) which suffers from large variance.
 In contrast, the form of our loss \eqref{eq:diff-kl-limit} only requires evaluating $\mu_\theta$ once for a single stochastic estimation of the expectation w.r.t. $q(x_t|x_0)$.